-in North Korea you’ll find everyone: farmers, nurses, fishermen, secretaries, school kids with blue-buttons and red handkerchief uniforms, traffic police, sellers, librarians, old people and young people.
-North Korea has everyone like in most other countries.
-The only difference?
-Everyone looks likes they’re still in 1940’s.
+In North Korea you’ll find everyone: farmers, nurses, fishermen, secretaries, school kids with blue-buttons and red handkerchief uniforms, traffic police, sellers, librarians, old people and young people.
+People in North Korea are like people in most other countries with one crucial difference: everybody looks like they’re still in the late 1940’s.

 As we toured around on our bus, my taking photos was limited so most of my shots come from my bus windows.
 Not too bad I have to say, it was funny to see how most of us were so thrilled to capture every moment that everyone kept their cameras focused on the windows the whole time.

-The next few days where focused entirely on the city of Pyongyang, visits to monuments, statues, museums, libraries and even the maternity hospital.
+Our time in Pyongyang focused on visiting monuments, statues, museums, libraries and even the maternity hospital.
 People I found there looked at us with caution, indifference or very little attention.
 It’s not a city where locals would pile to see foreigners.
-Sometimes we could perceive some fear, and considering the propaganda they live with everyday, it makes sense
+Sometimes we could perceive some fear, and considering the propaganda they live with every day, it makes sense

 On the Pyongyang subway, with wagons coming all the way from post-war Germany.
 Not a word from locals

 The Grand People’s Study House is the city library and one of the most famous buildings.
 Built in 1982 in honor of Kim Il-Sung 70th birthday, is today a huge study building where we saw people taking classes of art, science, IT, history.
-Because of the locals attitude, some of my group say it was all staged and prepared in advance before our coming, while others say “Hey, you’ve never seen people studying in a library before?”
+Because of the locals’ attitude, some of my group said it was all staged and prepared in advance before our coming.

-A guy using an old cellphone model (probably a Nokia 6220), and as I said earlier 3G is very aleatory only allowed for tourists.
-As far as I know was recently allowed again.
+A young man using an old cellphone model (probably a Nokia 6220), and as I said earlier 3G is accessible in DPRK.
+It is sometimes available to foreigners, although this policy changes very often.

 Young guys working at a cinema stage in Kaesong City, they were staging the scenario for a Japanese style movie